 Time from Cape Town: 30-40 minutes

-Another option which won’t wear out the rubber of your tyres is Bartholomeus Klip which lies between the Cape Winelands and the picturesque village of Tulbagh in the northern Winelands.
+Another option which won’t wear out the rubber on your tyres, is Bartholomeus Klip, which lies between the Cape Winelands and the picturesque village of Tulbagh in the northern Winelands.
 This beautifully restored Victorian country homestead is set in its own private nature reserve with walking, nature drives, canoeing and mountain biking on offer.
 Or you can just park out by its tranquil farm dam with a ripping read in hand.
-Bartholomeus Klip is a winning smorgasbord of excellent cuisine, charming accommodation and utter tranquillity.
+Bartholomeus Klip is a winning smorgasbord of excellent cuisine, charming accommodation and utter tranquility.

 Time from Cape Town: 1½ hours

 There are other game lodges which are closer to Cape Town but this one is the real McCoy.
 Because of its location and the sheer size of Sanbona Game Reserve, you really do feel like you are away from all civilization.
 Sanbona lies on the scenic adventurous Route 62 .
 It offers 54,000 ha of undulating mountains and plains, indigenous wild flowers and San (Bushman) rock art.
 As well as surprisingly good game-viewing.
 This includes all of the ‘Big Five’ and is certainly the best wildlife reserve in the Western Cape.
 There’s a choice of three lodges, Sanbona Gondwana Lodge and Sanbona Tilney Manor Lodge.
 But for a true sense of wilderness, we recommend Sanbona Dwyka Tented Lodge, a luxurious tented camp set in a remote rocky kloof.